Future Teachers Pathway Fellowship

 What is the Future Teachers Pathway Fellowship?

-The Future Teachers Pathway Fellowship is a two-year program designed by iUrban Teen where recent high school graduates have the opportunity to get involved in elementary schools to make a positive impact on young people.
-Selected candidates will have the chance to engage with schools in the Vancouver School District.
-This program is in partnership with Vancouver Public Schools (VPS), Washington State University Vancouver, and Clark College.
+The Future Teachers Pathway Fellowship is a two-year program designed by iUrban Teen where young adults and recent high school graduates have the opportunity to get involved in elementary or middle schools to make a positive impact on young people.
+Selected candidates will have the chance to engage with schools in Vancouver, Washington.
+This program is in partnership with the Cowlitz Tribal Foundation, Vancouver Public Schools and other local school districts.

 What does the FTP Fellowship entail?

-Fellowship Candidates will work in a VPS Elementary School and provide mentoring to students, which could include lunch buddies, playground activity support, small group and individual tutoring, and more.
-Additionally, fellows will receive training to help them develop professional competency and explore a potential pathways in education.
+Fellowship Candidates will work in an elementary or middle school in Vancouver, WA.
+Fellows provide academic support and mentoring to students, which could include lunch buddies, playground activity support, small group and individual tutoring, and more.
+Additionally, Fellows will receive training to help them develop professional competency and explore potential pathways in education.

 What is the duration of the FTP Fellowship?

-Fellows will work for a total of 60 hours for the length of their fellowship.
-Time in schools can be either a 4-week (15 hours/week) or a 10-week (6 hours/week) duration between November 2021-June 2023 (fellowship length can be adjusted to accommodate different needs and schedules).
+Fellows will work for a total of 60 hhours for the length of their fellowship.
+Time in schools can be either a 4-week (15 hours/week) or a 10-week (6 hours/week) duration between February – June 2024 (fellowship length can be adjusted to accommodate different needs and schedules).
+Interested Candidates may also apply for our fall cohort which will start in September 2024.

 Is this Fellowship paid?